abrasive/shairport/README.md

 * Shairport 2.0 offers finer control at very top and very bottom of the volume range.
 See http://tangentsoft.net/audio/atten.html for a good discussion of audio "attenuators", upon which volume control in Shairport 2 is modelled.
 See also the diagram of the volume transfer function in the documents folder.
 * Shairport 2.0 will mute properly if the hardware supports it.
 * If it has to use software volume and mute controls, the response time is shorter than before -- now it responds in 0.15 seconds.
+* Sends back a "busy" signal if it's already playing audio from another source.
 Status
 ------
 Shairport 2.0 is working on Raspberry Pi with Raspian and OpenWrt, and it runs on a Linksys NSLU2 using OpenWrt.
 It also works on a standard Ubuntu laptop.
 It works well with built-in audio and with a variety of USB-connected Amplifiers and DACs, including a cheapo USB "3D Sound" dongle, a first generation iMic and a Topping TP30 amplifier with a USB DAC input.